-- (a) The Parties may be represented by counsel or any other person of the Party's choice.
-Each Party shall give prompt written notice to the Case Manager and the other Parties of the name, address, telephone and fax numbers, and email address of its representative.
-The representative of a Party may act on the Party's behalf in complying with these Rules. - (b) Changes in Representation.
+(a) The Parties may be represented by counsel or any other person of the Party's choice.
+Each Party shall give prompt written notice to the JAMS Case Manager and the other Parties of the name, address, telephone and fax numbers, and email address of its representative.
+The representative of a Party shall have full authority to act for and bind that Party in complying with these Rules, unless that Party gives JAMS written notice to the contrary of more limited authority.

+(b) Changes in Representation.
 A Party shall give prompt written notice to the Case Manager and the other Parties of any change in its representation, including the name, address, telephone and fax numbers, and email address of the new representative.
-Such notice shall state that the written consent of the former representative, if any, and of the new representative, has been obtained and shall state the effective date of the new representation.
+Such notice shall state that the written consent of the new representative has been obtained and shall state the effective date of the new representation.